Teaching financial values and responsibilities early in life could prevent dangerous financial traps and promote positive money habits.

 The “jar strategy” will teach kids that savings aren’t meant for ‘leftover’ money.
 In fact, savings should come before any every-day spending.
 Make sure that you participate in planning how much of your child’s money will go into each jar.

 For your child’s longer-term goals (e.g., a car or personal computer), you may consider opening a bank savings account that earns compound interest.
-Explain to you child a power of compound interest and savings growing thru compounding so that your child would make a habit of putting at least part of any money received (for birthdays, holidays, and special occasions) into a savings account.
+Explain to your child a power of compound interest and savings growing thru compounding so that your child would make a habit of putting at least part of any money received (for birthdays, holidays, and special occasions) into a savings account.

 It is a good idea to reward your child’s good saving habits!
 Try matching what she saves…For example, if your child’s goal is to save $20, you could add another $20 to her savings once she reaches that goal.
-This might lay the groundwork for more disciplined savings later in life, when your child reaches adulthood and earns a company match through a 401(k) plan.
+This might lay the groundwork for more disciplined savings later in life, hen your child reaches adulthood and earns a company match through a 401(k) plan.

 With college on the horizon, you need to set the foundation for budgeting.
 While kids may not be financially independent in college, they will likely have to manage their own money to a certain extent.

-To make budgeting meaningful, the child should be earning some money—perhaps through an after-school or weekend job.
+To make budgeting meaningful, your child should be earning some money—perhaps through an after-school or weekend job.
 Often kids are more careful with what they’ve earned than with money that is just handed to them!

 Learning how to budget is a matter of building off what the older child has learned up to this point: